-Blaundus, also known as Blaundos, was founded sometime in the Hellenistic period and grew to become an important Roman city in Asia Minor, presently Anatolia, Turkey.
-Its symbol was a “double horse".
-Several civilisations left their mark in Blaundus, but little remains.
-Visitors can see the ruins of an entrance gate, a temple, a theatre, rock tombs and walls.
+Blaundus, also known as Blaundos, was founded during the Hellenistic period and grew to become an important Roman city in Asia Minor, presently Anatolia, Turkey.
+Its symbol was a “double horse”.